Chapter 34 : Blur

 “Oh, of course.
-You probably have a press conference to go to and some newborn babies to kiss.
-Good luck,” Potter drawled casually, sticking the milk back into the fridge.
-There was no outright nastiness in his voice—to Aidan and the others, it probably sounded like just another one of the jabs we constantly lobbed at each other.
+Autographs to sign, newborn babies to kiss.
+We understand,” Potter drawled casually, sticking the milk back into the fridge.
+There was no outright nastiness in his voice — to Aidan and the others, it probably sounded like just another one of the jabs we constantly lobbed at each other.

-But to me, there was a whole different meaning.
+But to me, there was a different meaning.

 Damn it all.

 “On second thought, maybe I’ll just stay,” I smiled sweetly, before stalking over and plopping down on a chair next to a confused Dom.
-Slamming my feet on the table, I wiggled into my seat, getting comfortable.
+Slamming my feet on the table, I wiggled into my seat and got comfortable.

-“Sooooo,” Fred drew out slowly, looking between me and Potter with wariness.
-There was a thumping silence in the air.
-I’d say you could cut through the tension with a knife, but I actually think a chainsaw was more in order.
+“Sooooo,” Fred drew out slowly, looking between me and Potter with wariness pinching at his forehead, and the room went suddenly silent.
+I’d say you could cut the tension with a knife, but I was pretty sure a chainsaw was actually more in order.
 “What now?”

-“Right.
-It’s so great you’re not letting that whole 'Jesus dying for our sins' thing stand in the way of the true meaning of Christmas.”
+“You know, Dom, it's really great you don't let this whole 'Jesus dying for our sins' thing get in the way of the holiday's true spirit," Potter said drily.

 “Fred lazy.
 No move.”

-Though I'd have to say Freddy's real Christmas present to me was when he asked if the "really dope-ass blender" he had ordered from a TV infomercial would be a good idea to give Evelyn a snuggie for Christmas, and I had the indescribable pleasure of telling him that yes, getting your two-month old, high maintenance, Slytherin girlfriend a snuggie for your first Christmas together was, indeed, a beautiful idea.
+Though I'd have to say Freddy's real Christmas present to me was when he asked if the "really dope-ass blender" he had ordered from a TV infomercial would be a good idea for Evelyn's Christmas present, and I had the indescribable pleasure of telling him that yes, getting your two-month-long, high maintenance, Slytherin girlfriend a blender for your first Christmas together was, indeed, a great idea.

-Dom, it turned out, also had a few surprises: the first was the ski trip her family had organized, for which she would be going on a surprise ski trip with Bridezilla (Victoire) and the rest of her fam in "the mothafucking Alps or Alaska or some other Yeti habitat shit" (her words, not mine), which meant I was pretty much left all by myself with the guys.
-Fun.
+Dom, it turned out, had a few surprises of her own: the first was the ski trip her family had organized, for which she would be leaving tomorrow to spend time with Fleurzilla and the rest of her fam in "the motherfucking Alps or Alaska or some other Yeti habitat shit" (her words, not mine).

-The second was five golden disks, each about the size of my palm, that had the shape and color of bloated coins.
+The second was another present: five golden disks, each about the size of my palm, that had the shape and color of bloated coins.
 Every "coin" had a shiny mirror that could be used to communicate to any person in possession of one of the remainder coins.
 Apparently, Dom had gotten the idea from her Aunt Hermione, who had done something similar in the good ole' DA days.